avkhadiev/schwinger-vqe/README.md

 - operators.nb is a notebook where the numerical matrix form of the interpolators is computed in the (concatenated) QC computational basis of even and odd parity sectors.

-## Tentative plan for the Hackathon (Arthur):

-- Catch up on background of VQE: this [reference](https://arxiv.org/pdf/1704.05018.pdf) may be useful.
-- Walk through the existing code together (*VQE.ipynb*) to make sure everyone is up to speed.
-I'll answer questions about the physical model and the exact solution too, to the best of my ability :)
-- Debrief and discuss options of what we can do next, and how we could split our efforts.
-The key steps are:
-  1. Run the code we have on the quantum computer backend and compare against our exact solutions, to see how bad the noise is.
-A lot of activity on analyzing and mitigating errors could spur from here, and I would love to work on this, perhaps with Chris?
-  2. Try to scale up the simulation to larger volume: answer the question, how does the variational form (the circuit) change when we have 4 or 6 qubits instead of 2?
-I can provide some more information on this.
-  3. Work on measurements for a *transition matrix* element.
-I'll give information on that as well.